 Pāpāmoa Hills Cultural Heritage Regional Park is a culturally rich landscape, with visible evidence of its historical occupation and links to Maketū, Mount Maunganui (Mauao) and Tauranga Moana.
-Māori from many iwi have long understood the strategic importance of the Pāpāmoa Hills with their commanding position over the surrounding coastline, with 1,630 individual archaeological features recorded within the park today.
-Predominantly the features are terraces/tuku and platforms/papatahi, pits, middens and defensive earthworks such as ditches/maioro.
+Many local iwi and hapū have long understood the strategic importance of the Pāpāmoa Hills with their commanding position over the surrounding coastline.
+Centuries of Māori occupation of the hills is evidenced by the 1,630 individual archaeological features recorded within the Park today.
+These features are predominantly terraces/tuku and platforms/papatahi, pits, middens, and defensive earthworks such as ditches/maioro.

-The number of archaeological features present in such a small area is very unusual for Aotearoa New Zealand, and reflects why it is necessary to protect these sites, and also tell the story of this important cultural landscape.
+The number of archaeological features present in such a small area is very unusual for Aotearoa New Zealand and reflects why it is necessary to protect these sites, and tell the story of this important cultural landscape.

-The park land is owned by Toi Moana Bay of Plenty Regional Council and governed by Te Uepu, an entity currently consisting of four regional councillors and one representative from each of Waitaha, Nga Potiki, Ngati Pūkenga and Ngāti He.
-Te Uepu is in the process of refreshing the policy direction and management plan for the Pāpāmoa Hills which will be reflected in Toi Moana's Long Term Plan 2024-34.

-The land is a mix of pasture grazed predominantly by sheep to protect the landscape values and archaeological features, and native plantings on steep or wet areas for biodiversity and water quality.
-A network of tracks is maintained for the public to enjoy the area, accessible from both the main carpark on Poplar Lane or via Summerhill on Reid Rd.
+The park land is owned by Toi Moana Bay of Plenty Regional Council and governed by Te Uepu, an entity consisting of four regional councillors and one representative each from Waitaha, Ngā Pōtiki, Ngāti Pūkenga and Ngāti Hē.
+Te Uepu is in the process of refreshing the policy direction and management plan for the Park which will be reflected in Toi Moana's Long Term Plan 2024-34.
+The land is a mix of pasture grazed predominantly by sheep to protect the landscape values and archaeological features.
+Native plantings on steep or wet areas support enhanced biodiversity and water quality.
+A network of tracks is maintained for the public to enjoy the area, accessible from both carparks on Poplar Lane or via Summerhill on Reid Rd.